 Joshua 1:9 (NIV)

-If you’re looking for a heck of a motivational speech, look no further than Joshua speaking to the Israelites in the days leading up to their trip across the Jordan into Canaan.
+If you’re looking for a heck of a motivational speech, look no further than God speaking to Joshua in the days leading up to the trip across the Jordan into Canaan.

 Imagine looking into the unknown after years of feeling lost.
 And knowing there was going to be battles coming your way.
 And who knows how many years more uncertainty?